drupal-mentoring/pain-points-of-contribution/README.md

 - KG
 - How do we give credits to reviewers reviewing docs?
-Use my example - I was reviewing doc issue for one of the safemarkup issue and I said I reviewed the doc and talked to contributor(who wrote the patch) in-person and I didn't get commit credit.
+Use my example - I was reviewing doc issue for one of the safemarkup issue and I said I reviewed the doc and talked to contributor(who wrote the patch) in-person about making some changes, changes were made, issue was marked RTBC (if you don't know what is RTBC then it is Reviewed and tested by the community) and I didn't get commit credit.
 Why?
-Because I didn't say...yes, this line in this patch for this function or method does exactly what it is supposed to do so even I read the entire method and looked at the doc but failed to write that in the comment and I ended up getting no credit after spending 2 hour on that issue.
+Because I didn't say...yes, this line in this patch applies for this function or method and it does exactly what it is supposed to do so even I read the entire method and looked at the doc but failed to write that in the comment and I ended up getting no credit after spending 2 hour on that issue.
 SO in short provide a thorough feedback and not just that this works for me or I applied the patch and it worked fine.
+For any kind of review and not just the doc review..write the the review thoroughly because who doesn't like commit credit.